xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 ![Route-finding problem map](/images/route-finding-problem.jpg)

-The implementation of search is pretty much the same with the one described in the [AIMA book], except we construct event sequence as solution:
+The implementation of search is similar with the graph search described in the chapter 3 “Solving Problems by Searching” of [AIMA book], except we construct event sequence as solution.
+Hence we have a sequences hash to store all sequences of explored and frontier states:

 {% highlight ruby %}
 def resolve(problem)